yunier-rojas/simweb/README.md

-# SimWeb: Sync vs Async Server Simulation
+# SimWeb: Web Worker Simulation

 This project provides a **discrete-event simulation framework** (built with [SimPy](https://simpy.readthedocs.io)) to explore the performance trade-offs between **synchronous** and **asynchronous** web server workers.